Eric Matthews (Saw): Saw II

-Eric's first major appearance is in Saw II, where he is introduced as the father of Daniel Matthews, and as an ex-detective doing desk work.
+Eric's first major appearance is in Saw II, where he is introduced as the father of Daniel Matthews, and as a detective assigned to desk work who is being investigated by the department's internal affairs office.
 He is called to the scene of one of the Jigsaw Killer's recently discovered games, where Eric is asked by his ex-partner, Detective Allison Kerry, to identify the victim, who turns out to be Michael Marks, a police informant used by Eric.
 While leaving the scene, Kerry points out a message written on the ceiling, which stated, "Look closer Detective Matthews."
 Annoyed with Kerry for bringing him to the scene to be goaded into the investigation by the message, Eric announces that he has enough work to do, while having to deal with his wife's divorce lawyers.

 Later, while trying to sleep, Eric remembers the brand name of a padlock used on the device that killed Michael.
 With this information, he decides to tag along with Kerry and SWAT Commander Daniel Rigg to an old warehouse that they believe to be Jigsaw's latest lair.
 Finally coming face to face with Jigsaw inside, Eric is put into a test.
 Eric is told that he has a problem to deal with, and uncovers numerous computer monitors that display a camera feed that shows his son, along with seven others, being held captive in a house.
 Confronting Jigsaw, Eric is told that Daniel is in danger of the nerve gas that is being pumped into the house, but that if Eric sits and has a conversation with Jigsaw for long enough, he will get his son back.
 Eric, under advice from Kerry, reluctantly sits and begins his test.